baohaojun/system-config/README.md

 -   Separate the dictionary data with the App

     Or else the App will be too large and difficult to install/upgrade.

+The above are implemented in CrossDict 2.0 version.

+# It will be geekier

+I am working on these features:

+-   Support more devices

+    Currently only Android 4.0 or above is supported.

 # It is done in a geeky way